 It was in 2007, during the first few months of the SNP’s incumbency in the Scottish Executive (as it was then called) that I first noticed that this was their way.
 I dimly remember Alex Salmond, the First Minister at the time, within a few days or weeks of his 2007 Holyrood election victory, announcing an executive act of government instructing that Scottish history be taught in Scottish schools.
 The response across the whole of the media was “Well it’s about time”, as if this was a long overdue reform and the very least the newly elected Executive should be doing.

-I however was left wondering why nobody in politics or the media paused to consider whether Scottish history was already being taught in Scottish schools, and if it was, what was being introduced into the curriculum on top of it, and why?
+I however was left wondering why nobody in politics or the media was pausing to consider whether Scottish history was already being taught in Scottish schools, and if it was, what was being introduced into the curriculum on top of it, and why?

-Most of this went on under the direct rule of the Tories: the SNP’s Great Satan, and there was no Holyrood.
+Most of this Scotland-centric education went on under the direct rule of the Tories: the SNP’s Great Satan, and there was no Holyrood.
 Scotland and England were constitutionally equal, or at least level, and almost seamless.
 Their education systems, like their churches, holidays and legal systems (but not their laws), were distinct, and had been since the year dot, but they were nonetheless harmonised by the British government, whose education policy self-evidently either allowed, encouraged or specified that education in Scotland be saturated with Scottish history and literature, albeit neatly contextualised in the wider British world.
-If there was any improvement left to make in this regard it would have been to ensure that English education also benefit from some of the same visibility on all things Scottish.
+If there was anything left to do it would have been to ensure that English education also benefit from some of the same visibility on all things Scottish.

-So what was I supposed to make of the SNP’s 2007 announcement that Scottish history was to be in-, yes in-troduced?
+So what was I supposed to make of the SNP’s 2007 announcement that Scottish history was to be in-, yes, finally, at long last, in-troduced to Scottish schools?

 As an example of this “fishbowl” effect, remember how before 1999 Scotland used to be included in UK-wide high-stakes debates about British education?
 Whether you agree that British education was well governed or not, the fact remains that the issue at hand in these debates was the education of a global power, and consequently even Scottish education was dealt with as if it were actually one of the pillars of civilisation on which the sanity of the planet partly depended.